oatlog/oatlog/doc/ideas/main.typ

 is_root && is_root && is_root
 ```
 want to send 3 memory requests and continue as soon as one matches.

+= TODO: erik

+retain/dedup not needed during index reconstruction if no overlap between old and new.

+sorting new means touching vecs exactly once, so whatever can be done eagerly.

+kill dead code

 = TODO READ
 Papers are just under the first author i looked at.